Skip to content

 2. Set alarms for periodic review of time usage

-To avoid this, set alarms to review time usage periodically.
+To avoid this, rely on automation and set alarms to review time usage periodically.

 Most time tracking tools have built-in features to send automated notifications to remind team members to log their time.

-In Toggl Track, you can set time tracking reminders like this:
+In Toggl, you can set time tracking reminders like this:

 • Go to Workspace Settings and select the Reminders tab